-If you are planning to head south to the deserts this winter for the first time, here are a few tips to help make your winter escape comfortable, safe and stress-free.
+If you are planning to head to the deserts in the Southwest this winter for the first time, here are a few tips to help make your winter escape comfortable, safe and stress-free.

 - Add a few desert guidebooks to your library, such as “Southwest Camping Destinations” by Mike and Terri Church, an excellent guide to the RV resorts, campgrounds, and boondocking locations in the southwestern deserts, and includes places to to and things to see.
 Another is “Audubon’s Deserts,” a classic on desert geology, climate, wildlife, plants and trees, and wildflowers, with color plates to help identify them.
 And don’t forget (shameless plug) my “Snowbird Guide to Boondocking in the Southwestern Deserts.”

 - Be prepared for desert winds — dry but not necessarily hot in the winter.
 But they do blow sand and if you do not familiarize yourself with where the wind comes from in relationship to your campsite (close windows facing the wind), the weather report (which will predict wind direction and velocity), and what time of day the winds will come up, you could leave for just a short shopping or sightseeing trip and come back to find the windows you left open to provide ventilation have welcomed the dust and sand layer that now covers everything inside.

 - Arizona is the skin cancer capital.
 Apply sunblock to all exposed skin whenever you go out.
 It doesn’t have to be hot to have UV rays do their damage.
 Desert air is thin, humidity low, not much to filter out those rays.
 Also wear a broad-brimmed sun hat.

 - Drink plenty of water.
 Carry a water bottle with you.
 The dry air evaporates the moisture right out of you and you need to replace it continuously.